MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ## 1. Problem — Spatial Bias in AI City Perception

 Cities are not perceived uniformly.
-Urban psychology research shows that **central and symbolically salient areas dominate mental maps**, while peripheral districts fade from memory.
+Decades of urban psychology research show that **central and symbolically salient areas dominate mental maps**, while peripheral districts fade from memory.

 As Large Language Models increasingly mediate **mapping, navigation, travel, and urban decision-making**, a critical question emerges:

 > **How do AI systems “see” cities — and whose places become visible or invisible as a result?**

-This project investigates whether multimodal LLMs **replicate, amplify, or distort** known human spatial biases.
+This project investigates whether multimodal LLMs:
+- replicate known human spatial biases,
+- amplify them,
+- or introduce new distortions altogether.

 ### Business & Societal Context
-- LLMs are embedded in location-based services, recommendation engines, and urban analytics
+- LLMs are embedded in location-based services and recommendation engines
 - Uneven digital representation risks reinforcing spatial inequality
 - Borough-level misrepresentation can affect:
   - travel and navigation recommendations